Andrew Forster

 On 29 August 2019, Forster was elected as Bishop of Derry & Raphoe, following the retirement of Bishop Kenneth Good In 31 May 2019.
 His consecration took place on the evening of Sunday 8 December in St Patrick's Cathedral, Armagh.
 He was enthroned in the two diocesan cathedrals in Derry and Raphoe at the beginning of January 2020.

+Forster was President of the Irish Council of Churches, his term of office ran from March 2022 until March 2024.
+He was succeeded by Bishop Sarah Groves.

-Forster is married to Heather and has three children, Hannah, Patrick & Megan (in age order).
+He is married to Heather and has three children, Hannah, Patrick & Megan (in age order).